swiftlang/swift-evolution/proposals/NNNN-swiftpm-additional-plugin-apis.md

     /// The absolute path of the package directory in the local file system. var directory: Path { get }

+    /// The resolved version or branch of the package, if any (intended for
+    /// display purposes only).
+This may be useful for plugins that generate
+    /// reports or source code that includes version information. var versionDescription: String? { get }

+    /// The resolved source control revision of the package, if any (intended
+    /// for display purposes only).
+For Git repositories, this is typically
+    /// the commit hash.
+This may be useful for plugins that generate reports
+    /// or source code that includes version information. var sourceControlRevision: String? { get }

     /// Any dependencies on other packages, in the same order as they are
     /// specified in the package manifest.